Health Services » Frequently Asked Questions

 Does the School Nurse have over the counter medication if my child needs it?
 Can my child keep their own medication?

 No medications are kept in the nurse’s office for general distribution.
-Only medications provided by the parent for a specific student will be given to that student per physician's order and/or OTC medication will be administered with written consent from the parent/guardian.
+Only medications provided by the parent for a specific student will be given to that student per physician's order and/or OTC medication will be administered with written consent from the parent/guardian and physician orders.

 ALL medications must be processed through the school nurse.
 Only emergency medications such as inhalers and epi-pens may be carried by the student with appropriate documentation with written consent from a physician and written consent from the parent/guardian.